Movie ranch: Lasky Ranch – San Fernando Valley Providencia Ranch

 First National Studios with the Lasky Ranch in the distance.

 The First Lasky Ranch in the San Fernando Valley was located on the Providencia Ranch.
-In 1912, Universal purchased the property and named it Oak Crest Ranch.
+In 1912, Universal purchased the property and named Oak Crest Ranch.
 This old Universal ranch was built for the production of Universal 101Bison Brand Westerns.

 In 1912, Universal; purchased and leased land here to create the first Universal City.

 This Universal ranch was first used to film Universal Brand Bison films.
 In 1914, Universal City moved to its present location in the valley, The new Universal City was officially opened on March 15, 1915.
 The studio could be reached from Hollywood by using the Pacific Electric railway services, by rail to The Oak Crest Station and then Vehicle by way todays Barham Blvd.